-The general guidelines listed below are developed to assist you in working with your treating/diagnosing professional(s) to prepare the information needed to evaluate your request(s).
-If, after reading these guidelines, you have any questions, feel free to call the office at 330.471.8496.
+The general guidelines listed below are developed to assist the student in working with treating/diagnosing professional(s) to prepare the information needed to evaluate the student's request(s).
+If, after reading these guidelines, there are any questions, feel free to call the office at 330-471-8496.

 1. Current functional impact of the condition(s)

-The current relevant functional impacts on physical (mobility, dexterity, endurance, etc.), perceptual, cognitive (attention, distractibility, communication, etc), and behavioral abilities should be described as a clinical narrative and/or through the provision of specific results from the diagnostic procedures and assessments.
+The current relevant functional impacts on physical (mobility, dexterity, endurance, etc.), perceptual, cognitive (attention, easily distracted, communication, etc), and behavioral abilities should be described as a clinical narrative and/or through the provision of specific results from the diagnostic procedures and assessments.

 2. Treatments, medications, accommodations/auxiliary aids, services currently prescribed or in use

 Provide a description of treatments, medications, accommodations/auxiliary aids and/or services currently in use and their estimated effectiveness in minimizing the impact of the condition(s).
 Include any significant side effects that may impact physical, perceptual, behavioral or cognitive performance.
-If you feel that any additional accommodations/auxiliary aids are warranted, please list them along with a clear rationale and related functional limitations.
+If the student feels any additional accommodations/auxiliary aids are warranted, please list them along with a clear rationale and related functional limitations.
 Any accommodations or auxiliary aids will be taken into consideration, but not automatically implemented.

 3. The expected progression or stability of disability over time